Book demo

 Book a demo, see Remote in action

-Bonuses are more than just financial incentives; they’re a strategic tool for rewarding performance, boosting morale, and aligning your team’s efforts with your organization’s goals.
+Bonuses are more than just financial incentives; bonuses are a strategic tool for rewarding performance, boosting morale, and aligning your team’s efforts with your organization’s goals.

 But while the excitement over bonuses is real, the tax side can be confusing — for both you and your employees.

-In this in‑depth guide, we’ll break down everything you need to know about bonus tax rates, including federal rules, state nuances, payroll tax implications, and communicating with your employees.
+In this in‑depth guide, we’ll break down everything you need to know about bonus tax rates, including federal rules, state nuances, payroll tax implications, and communicating employee compensation strategies.
 So let’s jump straight in.

 Are bonuses taxed in the US?

-However, the Internal Revenue Service (IRS) classifies bonuses as supplemental wages (alongside other non-regular wages, such as commissions or severance pay).
+However, the Internal Revenue Service (IRS) classifies bonuses as supplemental wages (alongside other non-regular wages, such as commissions or severance pay, and tax rules).
 As they're not part of your employee’s “regular” paycheck, they are taxed in one of the following two ways:

 1. Flat (percentage) method